Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 When renovating a rental property, there are certain factors to consider before any changes are made:

 Renovating a rental property to boost your rental income doesn’t have to hurt your wallet!
-These simple and easy changes add up, making your property deserving of higher rent and more attractive to potential tenants.
+These simple changes add up, making your property more desirable for higher rent and more attractive to potential tenants.
 If you’re a landlord looking to fill an apartment, visit our rental application and tenant screening services to help find the perfect tenants.

 No tricks or trials to worry about.
 So what’s the harm?
 Try it today!